giangtranml/giangtranml.github.io/_posts/2019-02-13-introducing-reverie-jekyll-theme.md

 ![](/images/reverie-demo.png)

 ## Features overview
+The very first Machine Learning model when we start learning is Linear Regression.

 - Command-line free fork-first workflow, using GitHub.com to create, customize and post to your blog
 - Fully responsive and mobile optimized base theme